-The Design and Configuration phase deals with the definition of the robotic system that will accomplish the required mission while successfully fulfilling the requirement constrains.
+The Design and Configuration area deals with the definition of the robotic system that will accomplish the required mission while successfully fulfilling the requirement constrains.
 After the design has been completed, the system has to be configured in order to obtain an optimal performance.

-The phase begins with the Design activity.
-This corresponds to the usual application of a system design process (sometimes addressed as methodology or software design process).
+The first activity in this area is the Design activity.
+This corresponds to the usual application of a system design process.
 During this activity, the designer defines a software solution that could accomplish the required mission.
 This activity corresponds to the application of the PASSIC design process (see section 4).

 The process starts with the inputs collected during the previous phase and according to them aims at defining two fundamental deliverables: the design of the robotic system to be built and the design of the perception test that will drive the robot's behavioural choices.
 This latter artefact, also includes the specification of the rules that will be used for tuning system parameters when the executed behaviour results do not match the anticipation.

 Once the system is designed, one case has to be selected from the Cases database.
-This will be used to produce both the anticipated behaviour and in the meanwhile to start the mission execution.
+This will be used for producing both the anticipated behaviour and in the meanwhile to start the mission execution.
 Cases selection is done on the basis of the goal(s) to be pursued.
 In such a selection, it is to be considered that sometimes the pursued goal cannot be satisfied by any of the cases in the database.
 This situation is solved by creating a new case (usually by reusing and composing existing cases).

 In the current implementation of the system, new cases are created by randomly selecting existing ones, we plan to adopt a more rigorous and smart approach in the future.
 Usually, cases are described in terms of some parameters that deeply affect the expected outcome.
-Just to provide an example, the right U-turn of a robot will be strongly affected by the speed since an higher speed may induce wheels slipping and may cause a higher radius in the curve.
-Such a radius can be determinant in successfully reaching the target position or not.

 Such set of parameter values define a configuration.
-In other words, a configuration is a set of records reporting instantiation data for cases in the database with the corresponding scores that report successful applications of the case (with that configuration) versus total applications of it (with that configuration).
+In other words, a configuration is a set of records reporting instantiation data for cases in the database, with the corresponding scores, that reports successful applications of the case (with that configuration) versus total applications of it (with that configuration).
 If the results obtained by the application of the selected configuration are not correct (this check is performed after the Perception Test Execution), a new configuration can be tried (either by selecting a new set of values for parameters or by selecting a new case).
 If the results of the perception test are satisfying, the new configuration is saved in the Configurations Database as a successful one.

-The perception test is performed during the Execution phase during which the running system produces the Anticipation Generation and executes the mission.
+The perception test is performed within the activities in the Execution area during which the running system produces the Anticipation Generation and executes the mission.
 After a case has been selected, a part of the system generates the anticipations about the mission to be performed using the case itself.
-For instance, if the goal is "reaching object O", the plan could be "go from point A to point B" and the corresponding expectation is "the robot position at the end of the plan execution is (x,y)".
+For instance, if the goal is "reaching object O", the plan might be "go from point A to point B" and the corresponding expectation is "the robot position at the end of the plan execution is (x,y)".